deepsweet/start/README.md

   * `error` – may come with `message`
 * `message` – may be undefined, string, array of strings or instance of Error

-See [start-simple-reporter](https://github.com/start-runner/simple-reporter) as an example or browse [available reporters](https://www.npmjs.com/browse/keyword/start-reporter).
+See [start-simple-reporter](https://github.com/start-runner/simple-reporter) as an example and browse [available reporters](https://www.npmjs.com/browse/keyword/start-reporter).

 ### Task